Ash Fork School Covid 19 Mitigation Plan

 I know all of us have been wondering how school will look as we begin the 20/21 School Year.
 I hope this document will help both student families and staff understand how we can be proactive in staying healthy, but still maintain an environment that is beneficial for learning and empowerment.

 The steps outlined below contain the efforts and professional suggestions of many stakeholders.
 The final draft was reviewed and approved by the Yavapai County Health Officials.
+This plan does differ somewhat from the original document we posted due to changes affected by Executive order 2020-51.
 With this being said we do consider this to be a live document and are always willing to hear from any families willing to improve the procedures for health and learning.
 Current real world situations are always apt to change and we are willing to adapt to meet any new circumstances that may arise.

 ARRIVING AT SCHOOL